Wyt0209/Wyt0209/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🔭 I’m currently pursuing my Maaster of Architecture degree at Tsinghua University.
+🔭 I’m currently pursuing my Master of Architecture degree at Tsinghua University.
+I am Bachelor of Architecture at Tsinghua University with a minor in sociology.

 🤔 My research focuses on urban informatics, social media mining, spatial analysis, and the intersection of technology and urban design.
 My work combines quantitative methods (machine learning, spatial modeling, social network analysis) with qualitative approaches (ethnographic studies, field research) to understand urban phenomena and inform design and planning decisions.